Qparrot/ScientificPaperDataBase/README.md

 		- I should try to use a server side to do get of the API...
 -(10.07.2019): 	- I tried with another API.
 I have the same issue with randomusers and jsonplaceholders.
 		- I tried without the form it is now working properly...
-I don't know why.e
+I don't know why.e -(11.07.2019):	- I tried to call the api with an onclick event link to the input.
+It is working.
+		- I tried to call the api with an onsubmit event link to the form.
+It is not working unless I add in the parameter or the the function event.preventDefault().
+I don't really know why...
+It is said in the stackoverflow discussion that this prevent the default behavior to happend and to disturb the call. _(link 36)_

 ## Difficulties
 -(04.07.2019): I don't know how to implement the "PubMed API method:GET".
 	A(09.07.2019): Help from Jonathan: He recommended me to implement in it a console.log('test') in order to check if the function is launch...
 It wasn't ...